alpargun/SlowFast/README.md

 # Why This Fork Exists?

 - Fixes INSTALL.md with more detailed explanation and correct commands.
-- Tyoecasting in slowfast/datasets/decoder.py to fix non-writeable tensor warning.
+- Typecasting in slowfast/datasets/decoder.py to fix non-writeable tensor warning.
 - Adds registry for Berkeley Deep Drive (BDD) dataset.
+- Adds registry for custom CARLA simulator dataset.
 - Adds more experiment configurations.

 # PySlowFast